Stand by Your Man (Tammy Wynette album): Recording and content

 The recording sessions for Stand by Your Man took place between March and August 1968.
-All sessions were held at the Columbia Studio, located in Nashville, Tennessee.
+All sessions were held at Columbia Studio B in Nashville, Tennessee.
 Billy Sherrill served as producer on all of the sessions.
 Immediately following its composition, the title track was recorded the same day.
 Wynette did not like the finished product of the song and feared it would interfere with record sales.
 At the time, she had been known for songs that had story lines about children.
 However, she would later succumb to Sherrill who insisted the song be issued as a single.

 Ten additional tracks comprised the album itself.
 Among them was Wynette's self-composed "I Stayed Long Enough".
 Country artist Billie Jo Spears would release a version of the song in 1970 and it reached the top 40 of the American country chart.
 Another track, "Forever Yours", would be released as a single by Dottie West in 1970.
 Her version reached the top 30 of the American country chart.
 One cover song is also included on the album: "It's My Way".
-The song was originally written and recorded by Webb Pierce, who's version appeared on the American country chart in 1957.
+The song was originally written and recorded by Webb Pierce, whose version appeared on the American country chart in 1957.
 Wynette's cover was first released on her 1968 album, Take Me to Your World / I Don't Wanna Play House.
 Additional album tracks were new recordings such as "It Keeps Slipping My Mind", "I've Learned", "Joey" and "Don't Make Me Go to School".
 A 1998 re-released version of the album included two bonus tracks: "There's Quite a Difference" and "I'm Only a Woman".

 Critical reception

 The album received critical acclaim in the years that followed its original release.
 Greg Adams of AllMusic gave the re-released CD version a five-star rating.
 Adams found the album unlike that of other 1960s albums because it featured mostly original material.
 However, he also noted that the album often is forgotten about when compared to its title track: "Although the result is a consistent album by '60s standards, the commercial importance of Stand by Your Man is more significantly tied to the strength of the title track than to its overall quality."
 In 2020, Rolling Stone named it among the "50 Country Albums Every Rock Fan Should Own".
 The magazine ranked the album at number 23 on its list.
-"Wynette’s 1969 LP, Stand by Your Man, is a veritable lesson on how to emote without being exact: with every somber break, breathy vowel or choked yodel, she created a lexicon of ways to speak with the mere sound of syllables, let alone words," wrote Marissa Moss.
+"Wynette's 1969 LP, Stand by Your Man, is a veritable lesson on how to emote without being exact: with every somber break, breathy vowel or choked yodel, she created a lexicon of ways to speak with the mere sound of syllables, let alone words," wrote Marissa Moss.